 Pet Sitter Check List

-If you don’t have a relative or a good neighbor friend who can look after your furry friend/s while you go away on holiday, then who will??
+If you don’t have a relative or a good neighbours close by who can look after your furry friend/s while you go away on holiday, then who will??
 Call in the house sitters.

 You might think this is an obvious one but it does get overlooked.
 Some people talk a big game, but the proof is in their references.
 Ask the potential sitters personally for their references.
 If they are hesitant to hand over references that is a sign they have something to hide.